aminmajdi/M3X-project/README.md

 # Initial hardware and software setup for the DAQ

 First, we need to turn on the DAQ and ensure that the DAQ is paired with the PC.
 If not, push and hold the button on the DAQ for 5 to 7 seconds until the lights start blinking sequentially.
-Then find the device  by selecting Start > Settings > Devices > Bluetooth & other devices > Add Bluetooth or other device > Bluetooth and paire it .
+Then find the device  by selecting Start > Settings > Devices > Bluetooth & other devices > Add Bluetooth or other device > Bluetooth and pair it.
 For the data collection from the DAQ, we use the company's Python modules.